-37 C.F.R. § 2.142(d) provides that the record in an appeal must be complete prior to the filing of an appeal, see TBMP § 1203.02(e) and TBMP § 1207.01, and to allow the applicant or the examining attorney to, in effect, add to the record during the appeal would subvert the rule and require the Board to re-examine the application during the appeal, based on the expanded record.
-Thus, to make a third-party registration of record, or a registration owned by the applicant or registrant not the subject of the appeal, a copy of the registration (from either the electronic records of the Office or the paper USPTO record) must be submitted.
+37 CFR § 2.142(d) provides that the record in an appeal must be complete prior to the filing of an appeal, see TBMP § 1203.03(e) and TBMP § 1207.01, and to allow the applicant or the examining attorney to, in effect, add to the record during the appeal would subvert the rule and require the Board to re-examine the application during the appeal, based on the expanded record.
+Thus, to make a third-party registration of record, a copy of the registration, either a copy of the paper USPTO record, or a copy taken from the electronic records of the Office, should be submitted during prosecution/examination of the application.
+[Note 4.]
+Mere listings of registrations, or copies of private company search reports, are not sufficient to make the registrations of record.
 [Note 5.]
-Mere listings of registrations, or copies of private company search reports, are not sufficient to make the registrations of record.
-[Note 6.]
 However, there are limited circumstances in which the Board will consider such listings.
 In particular, if an applicant includes a listing of registrations in a response to an Office action, and the examining attorney does not advise the applicant that the listing is insufficient to make the registrations of record at a point when the applicant can correct the error, the examining attorney will be deemed to have waived any objection to consideration of the list itself, for whatever probative value it may have.
-[Note 7.]
+[Note 6.]
 TBMP § 1207.03.
 Similarly, if the examining attorney discusses the registrations in an Office action or brief, without objecting to them, the registrations will be treated as stipulated into the record.
-[Note 8.]
+[Note 7.]
 See TBMP § 1207.03 regarding evidence considered due to actions of nonoffering party.
 However, the Board will not consider more than the information provided by the applicant.
-[Note 9.]
+[Note 8.]
 Thus, if the applicant has provided only a list of registration numbers and/or marks, the list will have very limited probative value.
+[Note 9].

+An improper listing of third-party registrations will not be considered if the list is submitted at a point where the applicant cannot correct the format of the submission and if the examining attorney does not discuss the registrations or otherwise treat them as of record.
 [Note 10.]

-An improper listing of third-party registrations will not be considered if the list is submitted at a point where the applicant cannot correct the format of the submission and if the examining attorney does not discuss the registrations or otherwise treat them as of record.
+Third-party applications, as opposed to registrations, have no probative value other than as evidence that the applications were filed.
 [Note 11.]

-Third-party applications, as opposed to registrations, have no probative value other than as evidence that the applications were filed.
+Further, the Board will not take judicial notice of status changes in third-party applications in terms of whether such applications eventually issued to registration.
 [Note 12.]
-Further, the Board will not take judicial notice of status changes in third-party applications in terms of whether such applications eventually matured into registrations.
+Expired or cancelled third-party registrations generally are evidence only of the fact that the registrations issued.
 [Note 13.]

-Expired or cancelled third-party registrations generally are evidence only of the fact that the registrations issued.
+The Board may choose not to consider expired or cancelled third-party registrations.
 [Note 14.]
-The Board may choose not to consider expired or cancelled third-party registrations.
-[Note 15.]